cursor()

 =A2.cursor(EID,NAME;EID=A5.pfind(EID);A4)

-Use K=w filtering mode; in this case w is Ti.pfind(K) and entity table records making EID=A4.pfind(EID) get null or false are discarded; EID is the selected field, to which its ordinal numbers in table sequence A5 are assigned.
+Use K=w filtering mode; in this case w is Ti.pfind(K) and entity table records making EID=A4.pfind(EID) get null or false are discarded; EID is the selected field, to which its sequence numbers in table sequence A5 are assigned.

 8